-- Part-time students are ineligible to work as a student worker, including as a Teaching Assistant, and will not be eligible for graduate student salary. - Part-time students enrolled in the University health insurance must pay the full premium, which in 2017-18 is \$940 per semester.
+- Part-time American students are ineligible to work as a student worker, including as a Teaching Assistant, and will not be eligible for graduate student salary. - EXCEPTION: International students in their final semester who are part-time are eligible to work as a student worker.
+(International students are full-time students every semester except for the last semester if they need less than a full-time course load to complete the degree.
+They can then become parttime.) - Part-time students enrolled in the University health insurance must pay the full premium, which in 2017-18 is \$940 per semester.